Edbbioeco/how_to_make_tables_from_lineare_models_in_R/README.md

 Linear models have some assumptions, to minimize [Type-1 error chances](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors):

--Independence for samples units: sample units may be independent information, not to be influenced by else sample units;
+- Independence for samples units: sample units may be independent information, not to be influenced by else sample units;

--Avoiding multidisciplinary: in case for multiple linear models, predictor variables may not to be correlated, checking through correlation indexes or VIF values;
+- Avoiding multidisciplinary: in case for multiple linear models, predictor variables may not to be correlated, checking through correlation indexes or VIF values;

--Errors may be normal distributed (Gaussian distribution): errors (residuals, the differences between data values and predicted values) should form or to next to a Gaussian distribution;
+- Errors may be normal distributed (Gaussian distribution): errors (residuals, the differences between data values and predicted values) should form or to next to a Gaussian distribution;

--Errors may be homocedasticity variade: the relationship between errors and predicted values may to form or to next to homogenize variation.
+- Errors may be homocedasticity variade: the relationship between errors and predicted values may to form or to next to homogenize variation.

 To check those assumptions, we use `performance` package:

-\-`multicollinearity()`: check whether there is model multicolinearity, through VIF values.
+- `multicollinearity()`: check whether there is model multicolinearity, through VIF values.
 Traditionally, researches adopted `VIF = 5` as threshold to detect critic multicolinearity;

-\-`check_normality()`: use Shappiro-Wilki hypothesis-test to test whether residuals are next-gaussian distributed;
+- `check_normality()`: use Shappiro-Wilki hypothesis-test to test whether residuals are next-gaussian distributed;

-\-`check_heteroscedasticity()`: use Breuch-Peagan hypothesis-test to test whether residuals are next-homogenean varianced;
+- `check_heteroscedasticity()`: use Breuch-Peagan hypothesis-test to
+  test whether residuals are next-homogenean varianced;

-\-`check_model()`: to visualize all previously assumptions from graphs.
+- `check_model()`: to visualize all previously assumptions from graphs.

 ``` r
 linear_model |> performance::multicollinearity()